-Below is a collection of the most common questions and answers regarding our reopening and how the Institute is addressing the coronavirus for Summer 2021 session.
+Below is a collection of the most common questions and answers regarding our reopening and how the Institute has been addressing the coronavirus for the Fall 2021 semester.
 Please note that any information on this page can change as the pandemic evolves and updated health & safety guidance is released by Italian and EU public health authorities.
-All viewers are encouraged to check back frequently, especially as the start of the academic term approaches.
+All viewers are encouraged to check back frequently, especially as the start of the next academic term approaches.

 Q&A: PREPARING FOR THE SEMESTER

 For students that have been accepted and enrolled, we provide a pre-departure handbook and virtual pre-departure info sessions specifically to address the Institute’s health and safety protocols.
-All applicants will be contacted by our admissions specialists to schedule a pre-departure session.
+All applicants are contacted by our admissions specialists to schedule a pre-departure session.

 In addition, our US office staff is always available to answer questions from students, parents, and partnering colleges and universities.
 Contact us at [email protected] for any questions or concerns.
 We will promptly reply.

 Yes, a laptop if you have one.
 Should you need to quarantine in Italy or elsewhere, you may need to complete some or all of your coursework online.
 In addition, our institute uses an online system known as Moodle to supplement in-class learning (covid or no covid).
 While we have a few desktop computers available for student use, they are nowhere near enough to support the entire student body and cannot be moved from their designated place inside the Institute.